 Book Blogging Tips & Resources

-While most of the content on the blog is about books, I also spend a lot of time looking into the best resources to help run this blog.
+Looking into the best resources to help run this blog is definitely an important component of running this website, so I hope something on this list can help you!
 This will be an evolving list of the apps, plugins and other services I use.

 Note that the list below includes affiliate links, but I wouldn’t include them here unless I feel I can vouch for them (and for most of them, I’m using these services right now).

 For casual book bloggers, I recommend starting off with WordPress hosting.
 It’s free and, more importantly, as long as you are hosted by them, your posts will show up in the discoverable section of the WordPress Reader.
 There’s a sizeable community of book bloggers who use WordPress Reader daily, so it’s a good way to find readership.
 (If you host elsewhere, you have to pay for a Jetpack plan to be able to be in the reader.)

 When you start wanting to grow your blog, and you’ll want more control over your site which requires moving to a real host.
 I use Dreamhost for some small side projects, which I’ve been really happy with.
 They’re a WordPress-approved host, they set up everything for you and they’re owned an independent company (i.e. not owned by the big webhost conglomerate EIG).
 They have transparent, easy to understand policies and their pricing doesn’t jump up after your first year (unlike most other hosts).
 Plus, their starter plan is just a few bucks a month (less than $5 a month), and it stays affordable even as your site grows.

 (The Bibliofile is actually hosted on Google Cloud Platform, but I don’t recommend it for most people.
 It’s extremely fast and the performance is fantastic, but it is an unmanaged host which means there is a very steep learning curve if you want to host your website there.)

 Book Blogging Ideas